pawanpaudel93/scrapy-ipfs-filecoin/README.md

  IMAGES_STORE = 'lh://images' # For LightHouse
  IMAGES_STORE = 'pn://images' # For Pinata
  IMAGES_STORE = 'ms://images' # For Moralis
- IMAGES_STORE = "s3://bucket-name/images/"  # For Filebase or other s3 compatible services
+  # For Filebase or other s3 compatible services
+  # Here bucket-name can be your bucket name created and folder-name can be a scraping specific folder to store your files
+ IMAGES_STORE = "s3://bucket-name/folder-name/images/"

  # For FilesPipeline
  FILES_STORE = 'w3s://files' # For Web3Storage